The Tenth Mistake of Hank Hooperman by Gennifer Choldenko

 Cautions: There’s an ongoing thread about Boo’s potty training, including the words “crap” and “poop”.
 Hank engages in a major deception, for what seem like good reasons at the time, and he pays the consequences.
 A female friend at Hank’s new school wants to be his girlfriend, and his male friends tease him about the possibility of kissing her.

 I would recommend this one for sixth grade and up.
 The story portrays positive models of compassionate adult behavior as well as the fact that not all adults are trustworthy.
-Hank himself is character to root for, even though he does make mistakes and wrong choices.
+Hank himself is a character to root for, even though he does make mistakes and wrong choices.

 “Why doesn’t someone invent a way to know if you’re about to make a mistake?
 A Mistake-a-nator that would light up red if you’re about to mess up.
 I could use one of those.”